OR WAIT 15 SECS

 Michielsen presented the results of his coating research last fall as part of the Achieve More Field Day series, which is organized by the NC States Office of Extension, Engagement and Economic Development.
 The Achieve More Field Day invites industry executives, venture capitalists and science and technology entrepreneurs to campus to learn more about NC States research, resources and partnership opportunities.
 Roberg heard Michielsens presentation and approached him and the university about licensing, patenting, and commercializing the coating technology.

-This is an outstanding example of how quickly breakthrough research results can be brought to market when the right conditions are present, said Dr. A. Blanton Godfrey, dean of the
+This is an outstanding example of how quickly breakthrough research results can be brought to market when the right conditions are present, said Dr. A. Blanton Godfrey, dean of the College of Textiles.
+NC States continuing focus on economic development coupled with our traditional land-grant mission creates the right atmosphere for bringing leading researchers together with entrepreneurs.
+The potential economic benefit to the Triangle area and state is only overshadowed by the potential benefit to the health of our and the worlds population.

-LaamSciences headquarters and laboratory are in the Becton Dickinson Technologies incubator space in
+LaamSciences headquarters and laboratory are in the Becton Dickinson Technologies incubator space in ResearchTrianglePark, where the company will develop the coating technology for commercial uses.

 The potential uses for this technology are unlimited, says Dr. Patrick Mize, LaamSciences chief science officer.
 These are applications that can change the world.